A Sparse Bayesian Learning Algorithm for Estimation of Interaction Kernels in Motsch-Tadmor Model: Problem Formulation

 which describes the pairwise distances explored by the dynamical systems during the observation period.
 If a basis function $\xi_k$ is supported outside $\text{supp}(\rho)$, it will yield a zero column in $\mathbb{B}$, leading to rank deficiency.

 Second, the rank constraint on $\mathbb{B}$ implies that it has a one-dimensional null space, and its second smallest singular value is positive.
-By applying classical random matrix theory, the second smallest singular value of \(\frac{1}{NML}\mathbb{A}_{M,L}^{\top}\mathbb{A}_{M,L}\) converges to that of $\mathbb{B}$.
+By applying classical random matrix theory, the second smallest singular value of \(\frac{1}{NML}\mathbb{A}_{M,L}^{\top}\mathbb{A}_{M,L}\) converges to that of $\mathbb{B}$ as $M \to \infty$ \cite{vershynin2018high}.
 This ensures the identifiability of \(\mathbf{c}^{\mathrm{true}}\) when \(M\) is sufficiently large.
-The coefficients can then be estimated using the SVD algorithm by identifying the singular vector corresponding to the smallest singular value.
+The coefficients can then be estimated using the SVD algorithm by identifying the singular vector corresponding to the smallest singular value, a standard condition appearing in sparse recovery and compressive sensing theory \cite{donoho2006compressed, candes2008introduction}.

 A special case arises when $\phi$ is \textit{1-sparse} in the basis representation, meaning only one of the coefficient entries is nonzero.
 In this scenario, the identifiability condition requires that exactly one column of $\mathbb{B}$ is zero, while the remaining \(K-1\) columns are linearly independent.